XueyanZhang/perses-rust-artifacts/README.md

 As a demonstration, we have placed in `/home/perses/reduction-demo/` a program to be reduced and an example oracle for it.
 The oracle in question checks to see if the program exits correctly and prints `hello_world` to standard output.

-To run this demonstration, from `/home/perses/reduction-demo`, run `java -jar /opt/perses_deploy.jar --input-file hello.rs --test-script reduce.sh` to reduce `hello.rs`.
+To run this demonstration, from `/home/perses/reduction-demo`, run `java -jar /opt/perses_deploy.jar --input-file hello.rs --test-script reduce.sh --code-format COMPACT_ORIG_FORMAT`
+to reduce `hello.rs`.
 The reduced file will be placed in the same folder.

 ![Reduction Demo Screencast](demos/reduction-demo.svg)